Shivx9/File-Server-Using-Flask-and-Angular/README.md

 ## Frontend

-- Initialize a basic angular app setup along with Anuglar Material in an empty directory in the server `ng new <app-name-here>`
+- Initialize a direct angular app setup by running the following command in the **ang_test_1** directory, which should automatically set up the required dependencies from **package.json**
-- Move all core files provided in the frontend repo directory "ang-test-1" into the newly created Angular directory.
-Overwrite common files
+`npm install`
+- Ensure TailwindCSS is installed and configured properly
 - Open a terminal in this directory & run the frontend angular app (assuming the backend components have gone live) `ng serve`
-- Ensure TailwindCSS is installed and configured properly

 ## DIY